 Here are answers to some common questions about Last Known Good Configuration.

 It's a Windows startup option that uses the most recent system settings that worked correctly.
 Every time you turn your computer off and Windows shuts down successfully, important system settings are saved in the registry.
-If a problem occurs, you can restart your computer using those settings.
+You can use those settings to start your computer if a problem occurs.
 For example, if a new driver for your video card is causing problems, or an incorrect registry setting is preventing Windows from starting correctly, you can restart your computer using Last Known Good Configuration.

 Try using Last Known Good Configuration if you can't start Windows, but it started correctly the last time you turned on the computer.